 In the exhibition you can see the former products which were manufactured during the company's history.
 Beginning with the production of pocket watches, the production of taxi meters and phone timers to the world famous fishing reels.

-The company's history began in 1887 with the founding of Halda, the first watch factory in Sweden, by Henning Hammarlund.
-The award-winning watches gained world fame at the World's Fair in Chicago in 1893.
-In 1920 Halda laid down the watch production.
+The history of the company begins with the founding of Halda, the first watch factory in Sweden, by Henning Hammarlund.